Best Rimfire Scope Reviews 2020: Top Rated Leupold and Nikon Optics for .22 LR

 It won’t work on bigger guns.
 Some hunters wanted to use it on a few rifles, and were disappointed by the top end of the power range.
 We haven’t recommended any super high-power scopes here, since rimfire rifles are generally a close- to mid-range weapon.

 If it ain’t broke, don’t fix it.
 That old adage is the basic approach to this scope.
-Leupold hasn’t changed any of the major features in the past ten years.
-Instead, they’ve tinkered with the finer workings of a well-loved design to keep it current but classic.
+Vortex Optics has quickly become the one of the leaders in the optics industry, and this Crossfire II rimfire scope is no different.
+They’ve tinkered with the finer workings of a well-loved design to keep it current but classic.
 This one is similar to the Nikon in terms of power, but has a slightly wider field of vision.
-It also has better build quality, and is backed by excellent customer service and a lifetime warranty.
+It also has better build quality, and is backed by excellent customer service and Vortex Optics unmatched VIP Lifetime Warranty.
 We’re impressed by its bright, clear imaging, as well as the incredibly reliable zero-focus.

-From the first glance, the VX-2 is a beauty.
+From the first glance, the Vortex Crossfire II Rimfire is a beauty.
 It’s sleek, streamlined, and minimalist.
 It’ll suit nearly any gun, from a wooden parlor piece to a modern, matte finish black rifle.

-With a 3-9X magnification range, the Leopold provides a comparable power scale to most centerfire scopes.
-It gives you a bit more reach than the Nikon, while maintaining that important low-end focus and a wide field of vision.
-There’s a wide eye box and plenty of eye relief.
+With a 2-7X magnification range, the Crossfire II Rimfire provides a comparable power scale to most other rimfire scopes.
+It gives you a bit less reach than the Nikon, while maintaining that important low-end focus and a wide field of vision.
+There is a wide eye box and plenty of eye relief.

 Between the lenses, there’s a sealed canister complete with O-rings and a new Argon/Krypton water and fog proofing system.
 This improves the scope’s resistance to thermal shock (an issue with nitrogen sealant).